 I used a piping bag and a large star tip to easily frost the cupcake.

-Most importantly please know get to know your mixer.
+Please get to know your mixer.
 Some are faster than others and whip faster.
 I have a professional grade kitchen aid and if I whip heavy cream over 3 minutes long on high speed it completely curdles.

 Some other people’s mixers take longer and a lot of recipes say it takes 5 minutes to whip.
 If you are using a hand mixer it will take longer because it’s not as strong.